jonlpersson/ed-latimore/site/_posts/2022-12-15-what-happens-when-you-get-a-girlfriend.md

 ---
 date: 2022-12-15 09:00:00 -0500
 article_type: Article
-title: 'Here’s what happens when you get a girlfriend'
+title: Here’s what happens when you get a girlfriend
 permalink: /what-happens-when-you-get-a-girlfriend/
 tags:
   - dating-and-relationships
 categories:
   - life-lessons
 description: >-
   Wondering about your first girlfriend?
 Here’s what happens when you get a girlfriend.
 image: /assets/images/thumbnails/ed-with-girlfriend-anna-in-snow.JPG
 ---

-Most people start dating around 12 or 13 but plenty of adults, about 42% of singles under 40, have never been in a committed relationship.[^1] [^2]
+Most people start dating around 12 or 13 but plenty of adults, about 42% of singles under 40, have never been in a committed relationship.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> <sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>

 When you’re young, dating starts with hanging out in groups, sitting beside each other at lunch, and maybe a little hand holding.